 This fund provides small grants to people living in Stoke-on-Trent who require a holiday for convalescence or recovery from an illness.

-Applicants must be unable to fund themselves and in receipt of benefits.
+Applicants must be over 18 years and unable to fund themselves and in receipt of benefits.

 The Realise Foundation helps students aged 18 years+ suffering from financial hardship who require additional support to continue with their studies.

 The maximum award of £500 can be used towards items such as IT equipment, learning materials, travel costs and childcare.